Blog

 Seven Key Factors for Assessing New Office Space

-By: Jeremy Callas, Project Executive
+By: Jeremy Callas, Director of Operations

 Office demand in the Seattle, Bellevue and Portland markets continues to shift.
 Evolving work-from-home policies, combined with different market conditions, mean that many companies are reassessing their space requirements.
 In markets where vacancy rates are up, companies have more choices when it comes to relocating or building out a new space.
 With more options available… read more